 As of version 3.x of ConnectAgent a default setting was introduced into the ConnectAgent Properties file to enable Java's own trusted CA SSL root certificates.

 If you set this setting to true, you can automatically connect to all SSL endpoints that contain certificates trusted by a common CA. Similar to how browsers automatically trust servers that are signed by a CA’s root certificate.
 You only need to add certificates to your ConnectPlaza Truststore in case of self-signed certificates and if, for any reason, a CA is not trusted by the Java Trusted CA SSL root certificates.

 If this setting is set to false, you must explicitly trust all specific SSL servers you wish to connect to.

-For more information about Key Exchange Algorithms, follow this link.
+For more information about SSH Security and its options, follow this link